raspberrypilearning/octapi-public-key-cryptography/en/step_2.md

 image: images/https.png
 ---

 Try all possible keys (there are only 25) until you find the correct one.
-This is known as a brute force attack.
+This is known as a brute-force attack.

 --- /collapse ---